15 Best Sewing Subscription Boxes To Bring Joy

 I love the Fat Quarter shop because of the brands of fabric they carry and their affordable prices.

-The one issue with Fat Quarter shop is their subscription box services are hit or miss in terms of availability and timing, which I imagine results from pandemic production issues.
+The one issue with Fat Quarter Shop is their subscription box services have been hit or miss in terms of availability and timing over the last several years.

-One of my favorite boxes, though, is the Sew Sampler Quilting Subscription Box!
+However, one of my favorite boxes is the Sew Sampler Quilting Subscription Box!

-This monthly sewing box is a bit of a surprise each month, including things like block patterns, thread, assorted notions, and of course, fabric.
-Subscribing also means you receive special discounts to the store and occasional extra surprises!
+This monthly sewing box is a bit of a surprise each month, including things like block patterns, thread, assorted notions, and, of course, fabric.
+Subscribing also means you receive special discounts at the store and occasional extra surprises!

 Needle Sharp subscription boxes are more expensive than other options (ranging from $75 to $135), but their patterns are typically more advanced and include more expensive, premium fabrics.

-There are several garment options for each box and boxes for different levels for sewists, and once you choose the box type you want, you can select your desired fabric from a few options.
+There are several garment options for each box and boxes for different levels for sewists.
+Once you choose the box type, you can select your desired fabric from a few options.

 Now, as of writing, not all boxes are for curvy women, so if you need a plus-size pattern, make sure to check the sizing information.